 Insert a fully charged battery, then press and hold the two power buttons to power on Flex NX and NX25.
-Use this process to power down these devices; GSSI does not recommend ejecting the battery to power down.
+This process is also recommended to power down these devices; GSSI does not recommend ejecting the battery to power down.